I used to work in my family's restaurant and helped run it. I love good food, and I've cooked family meals for over 60 years.

 I first tried it myself when I was about 10 years old.
 At the time, our family lived in Zambia, in central Africa, and my mother grew this vegetable in our garden.

 Kohlrabi belongs to the Brassica family.
 This means it's related to cabbage, cauliflower, broccoli and Brussels sprouts, although it doesn't look like any of them.
-It is a pale green, bulbous vegetable, and it has two edible parts: the bulbous portion (actually the stem) and the green leaves.
+It is a pale green, bulbous vegetable, and it has two edible parts: the bulbous portion (which is actually the stem) and the green leaves.

 What Can You Do With Kholrabi?